Curriculum, Enrollment, and Graduation

 4. Credits reserved for a graduate degree may not exceed nine (9) in total.

-5. For reserved credits to be applied to the graduate transcript the student must earn a minimum grade of a B.
+5. For reserved credits to be applied to the graduate transcript, the student must earn a minimum grade of a B.

 6. The petition may not include any internship or independent study courses for either registration or reservation.

-A graduate-level course approved by petition may be used either for fulfilling undergraduate or graduate program requirements, but not for both.
+A graduate-level course approved by petition may be used for fulfilling either undergraduate or graduate program requirements, but not for both.
 The student must indicate on the petition form the intended use of the registered/reserved course credits.

 Undergraduate senior students with financial aid should be aware that credits reserved for future application to a graduate program may affect their current financial aid eligibility.

-Final Exams
+Common-Hour Final Exams

 Credits and Grades